santtu-valimaki/cv/index.md

 # Software Professional
 ### _Generalist | Full Stack | Agile | DevOps_

-I am an experienced full-stack developer and software architect with expertise ranging also to product and release management.
-I can design the solution architecture as well as be the lead developer implementing it from the ground up all the way to the production deployment.
-I have worked as a product owner for multisite and multinational development teams and as a product manager being responsible for the whole software product lifecycle from requirements capture to final product release.
-I pursue developer productivity having 20 years of experience from agile methodologies and over 10 years of working in DevOps style.
+I am an experienced full-stack developer and software architect with expertise ranging to product and release management.
+I am capable of laying out the solution architecture as well as being the lead developer implementing it from the ground up all the way to the production deployment.
+I have worked as a product owner for local and offshore development teams and as a product manager been steering the software release strategy and definition starting from requirements capture.
+20 years of experience from agile methodologies and over 10 years of working in DevOps style gives strong insight on development productivity.
 I can quickly grasp new concepts, technologies and domains.
 I am both a technology and business minded out-of-the-box thinker.
 Continuous learning, innovation and problem solving inspires me.

 ### Info
 <pre>